kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - Docker
 - Kubernets

-### Application Framework
+### Application Framework/Model Deployment
 - Django
 - Flask
 - Nodejs
 - Expressjs
 - React
+- Nginx
+- Redis

 ### Cloud computing
 Cloud computing is a name which refers to cluster machines on the cloud.
 AWS, seems to be the most popular.
-Maybe if one has to choose, one would look  at the one allowing more free computing hrs
+Maybe if one has to choose, one would look  at the one allowing more free computing hrs.
-- WAS
+- AWS (Amazon Web Server)
-- Azuew
+- Microsoft Azure
-- GCP
+- GCP (Google Cloud Platform)

 ### Relational Database
 RDB (relational database) is a database that stores data into tables with rows and columns.